-- 17.2 Applications must be made in writing to the Executive Director, Human Resources, and the Executive Director will advise the staff member in writing of the outcome within 20 working days of receiving the application.
+- 17.2.
+Applications must be made in writing to the Chief People and Culture Officer, who will advise the staff member in writing of the outcome within 20 working days of receiving the application.
 The University may refuse an application on reasonable grounds.
 Reasonable grounds include: - (a) the criteria in clause 17.1 are not satisfied; - (b) the staff member's performance has not been assessed as being at least "successful"; - (c) the staff member is performing work which is predominantly related to discontinued, or discontinuing programs or a disciplinary area that is not being actively pursued by the University; - (d) where it is unlikely that there will be sufficient revenue or funding available to provide continuing support for the staff member's employment beyond a further three year period;